AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/templates.md

 ## Grant permissions {#grant-permissions}

-Before any users in your organization have the ability to customize your Interactive Webinars, a Marketo Engage admin must first add access to the desired role(s).
+Before any users in your organization have the ability to access templates your Interactive Webinars, a Marketo Engage admin must first add access to the desired role(s).

 1. In Marketo Engage, click **[!UICONTROL Admin]**.